 Yes, we take a Fall and a Spring field trip.
 Parents are required to attend and provide transportation to and from the field trip.

 How do you communicate with parents?

-We use the Class Dojo app to send private messages to parents, as well as, to post pictures from your child's day, reminders, and important information to their "Class Story".
+We use the Brightwheel app to send private messages to parents, as well as, to post pictures from your child's day, reminders, and important information.
 We also send a weekly newsletter via email and have a parent information board outside the school.
-Students will also come home with a weekly (Pre-K3)/monthly behavior calendar to communicate positive classroom behavior and behaviors that need to be worked on.
+Students will also come home with a weekly (Pre-K3)/monthly behavior calendar to communicate positive classroom behavior and skills that need to be addressed.